moh-asim-iqbal/robotic-path-planning/README.md

 # Robotic-Path-Planning
 Gradient decent path planning algorithm for 3 degree of freedom robotic manipulator.
-Algorithm takes end effectory goal position, manipulator starting joint configuration, and 2d approximation of obstacles.
+Algorithm takes end effector goal position, manipulator starting joint configuration, and 2d approximation of obstacles.
 Result is list of joint configurations that lead robotic manipulator to goal while also avoiding obtacles.
 To verify and derive spatial constraints, 3D CAD model of enviroment was created.
 For more detail and derivation refer to "Algorithm Report.pdf" in the repo (or at bottom of this README).

 ### Robotic Concepts Used By Algorithm
 - Inverse Kinematics